dmachard/DNS-collector/docs/loggers/logger_stdout.md

   > Set to zero to use the default global value.

 * `overwrite-dns-port-pcap` (bool)
-  > tThis option is used only with the `pcap` output mode.
+  > This option is used only with the `pcap` output mode.
   > It replaces the destination port with 53, ensuring no distinction between DoT, DoH, and DoQ.

+* `writer-buffer-size` (integer)
+  > Size of the write buffer in bytes.
+A larger buffer (e.g., 64 KB) reduces the number of write system calls, significantly improving throughput on modern high-core CPUs.
+Default: 65536 (64 KB).

+* `flush-interval` (float)
+  > Maximum interval in seconds before forcing the output of logs pending in the buffer.
+A short interval (e.g., 0.1) ensures near real-time display, while a longer interval (e.g., 1.0) maximizes performance.
+Default: 1.0.

 Default values: